digitalscientists/activitytrack/README.md

 -  act_type - action name, this is used as elasticsearch index type
 -  params - any information about action which optionly can include user identifier

 NOTE!
-Please do not use "_id" key because Elastic search fails to parse request if it hase value with key "_id".
+If params will include parameter "_id" it will be used as id of apropriate document in ES

 request on "/track_activity" will create new document